Book Publishing Services for Authors Who Keep 100% of Their Rights

 Why genre changes how a book gets published

-A thriller and a children’s picture book do not share a single production decision.
+A thriller and a children’s picture book share almost none of the same production decisions.
 Different trim sizes.
 Different cover conventions.
 Different metadata categories on Amazon.
 Different reader expectations the moment the book opens.
 Publishing services that ignore genre produce books that sit in the wrong category and never find their audience.

 Fiction Publishing